AmbroseNTK/Food-Recognition-For-Blind-People-And-Foreigner/README.md

 </p>

 <h3>
 Step 5.
-Config TensorFlow for Ingredient Detection
+Train Ingredient Detection
 </h3>
 <p>
 Download IngredientDetection branch to your PC and unzip it.
 You should focus to folder models/object_detection.</br>